antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

    we don't have, so it is not worth including.
 This also means we shouldn't generate Data.Char, which only has functions that wrap the unicode definitions.

-- Data/Either
-   Not a big file, but issue 9 interferes with its main purpose: functor instances for the sum type.
-   Manually added Eq, Ord instances b/c of deriving

 - GHC/Enum
   Lots of primitive types.